How a lake turned into one of the largest cities in the world: this is the story of Mexico City.

 The city was founded when an eagle landed on top of a cactus and ate a snake.
 For a group of people called ‘Mexica’ this was a sign they had been in search of for 100 years: their gods had told them that this would be the place to build their city.
 This story is told on the contemporary Mexican flag.

 The Mexica made their city the capital of what we know as the Aztec empire, and it became the biggest city in the Americas – bigger than any European city at the time.
-Its streets, buildings and marketplaces were connected through an extensive canal system and surrounded by floating gardens that enabled crops to grow where they couldn’t on the island itself.
+Its streets, buildings and marketplaces were connected through an extensive canal system and surrounded by floating gardens where crops were grown.

 From the city, one could via a long bridge reach another island, with a temple where an Aztec mother goddess was worshiped.
 After the Spaniards came, Mary – mother of Jesus – made her apparition on that very spot and requested a church in her honor.
 That of course left the Spaniards no choice but to destroy the holy buildings of the Aztecs, build cathedrals with the stones and to convert the Indians (as they had called them) to Catholicism.